Richard D. Smith

-Richard Dale Smith is a chemist and a Battelle Fellow and Chief Scientist within the Biological Sciences Division, as well as the Director of Proteomics Research at the Pacific Northwest National Laboratory (PNNL).
-Dr. Smith is also Director of the NIH Proteomics Research Resource for Integrative Biology, an adjunct faculty member in the chemistry departments at Washington State University and the University of Utah, and an affiliate faculty member at the University of Idaho and the Department of Molecular Microbiology & Immunology, Oregon Health & Science University.
+Richard Dale Smith is a chemist and a Battelle Fellow and chief scientist within the biological sciences division, as well as the director of proteomics research at the Pacific Northwest National Laboratory (PNNL).
+Smith is also director of the NIH Proteomics Research Resource for Integrative Biology, an adjunct faculty member in the chemistry departments at Washington State University and the University of Utah, and an affiliate faculty member at the University of Idaho and the Department of Molecular Microbiology & Immunology, Oregon Health & Science University.
 He is the author or co-author of approximately 1100 peer-reviewed publications and has been awarded 70 US patents.

 Education

-Smith obtained his B.S. in Chemistry in 1971 from Lowell Technological Institute (currently the University of Massachusetts Lowell).
+Smith obtained his B.S. in chemistry in 1971 from Lowell Technological Institute (currently the University of Massachusetts Lowell).
 He then received his PhD in the field of Physical Chemistry from the University of Utah in 1975.